-A: Leslie Stevens will be the director of the SBP program.
-In each room, one volunteer will be designated as the room leader, and another will be the teacher for the lessons.
+A: Leslie Stevens is the Director of the SB Program.
+In each room, one Special Buddies Staff Volunteer will be designated as the room leader, and another will be the teacher for the lessons.
 The room leader’s role is to oversee the general welfare of the children.
-Each room will have a walkie-talkie, as will Leslie.
-Room leaders can contact Leslie for assistance.
+Each room will have the ability to have instant communication with Leslie and can contact Leslie for assistance.

 Q: How will I know if you need me?

-A: Parents will be required to give the SBP leaders a cell phone number for a phone that will be on for the duration of the Convention.
-Please set your phone to vibrate if you attend a Workshop.
+A: Parents will be required to give the SBP leaders a cell phone number for a phone that will be on for the duration of the conference.
+Please set your phone to Vibrate if you attend a workshop.
 Should the SBP staff need you, they will call your cell phone.

 Q: What materials will be used for the lessons and activities?

-Q: My child is over the age of 12, which is the cut-off age for the Children’s Program.
-Can he/she participate in the Inclusion Model and go to Children’s Program small groups?
+Q: My child is over the age of 12, which is the cut-off age for the children’s program.
+Can he/she participate in the Special Buddies Program?

-A: Participants over the age of 12 will be fully self-contained.
+A: There is no age limit for the Special Buddies Program.
 SBP will be using both reverse inclusion and Teen Staff volunteers.
-That way, teens in the SBP will have interaction with typical peers during the course of the Convention.
-Children over the age of 12 will not be able to participate in the Children’s program.
+That way, teens in the SBP will have interaction with typical peers during the course of the conference.
+Participants over the age of 12 will consult with Leslie Stevens regarding the ability to participate in the children’s program or Teen Staff Program.
+Determinations are made on a case by case basis.

 Q: What kind of training will the staff have?

-A: Although most of the volunteers will have previous experience with special needs children, on Thursday afternoon the SBP staff will assemble for training aimed specifically at being prepared for the Convention and the children who will be in the Program.
+A: Although most of the volunteers will have previous experience with special needs children, on Thursday afternoon, the SBP staff will assemble for training aimed specifically at being prepared for the conference and the children who will be in the program.
 This training will be led by Leslie Stevens.
-Specific needs may be addressed by other knowledgeable individuals, such as training by a nurse for those who will work with medically fragile children.
-Our knowing in advance the detailed information that the registration form requests will help the trainers prepare the staff for meeting the needs of your child.
-This is one reason why Preregistration is mandatory.
+Specific needs may be addressed by other knowledgeable individuals, such as training by individuals with medical knowledge for those who will work with medically fragile children.
+Knowing in advance the detailed information that the registration form requests will help the trainers prepare the staff for meeting the needs of your child.
+This is one reason why pre-registration is mandatory.